Dialectic of Enlightenment: Topics and themes

 Adorno and Horkheimer argue that antisemitism is a deeply rooted, irrational phenomenon that stems from the failure of the Enlightenment project and the inherent contradictions of bourgeois society.
 They argue that Jews serve as a universal scapegoat onto which individuals and societies project their deepest fears, anxieties, and neuroses.
 According to their analysis, the complex and often contradictory nature of modern life generates a sense of alienation, powerlessness, and psychological distress.
 Unable to confront these feelings directly, people seek to externalize them by identifying a tangible "other" to blame for their problems.
 The Jews, with their historically marginalized status and perceived association with the disruptive forces of modernity, become an ideal target for this projection.

 Adorno and Horkheimer suggest that antisemitic stereotypes, such as the Jews' alleged greed, cunning, and rootlessness, are not based on any objective reality but rather reflect the unconscious fears and desires of the antisemites themselves.
 By attributing their own negative impulses to the Jews, they are able to maintain a sense of psychological coherence and moral purity.
 This irrational, projective hatred is further reinforced by economic resentment and nationalistic ideology, which provide a broader social framework for antisemitism.
 Ultimately, Adorno and Horkheimer see the persecution of the Jews as a symptom of the unresolved contradictions and pathologies of modern society, which can only be addressed through a radical critique of the Enlightenment project and the social conditions that sustain it.

 The authors coined the term culture industry, arguing that in a capitalist society, mass culture is akin to a factory producing standardized cultural goods—films, radio programmes, magazines, etc. These homogenized cultural products are used to manipulate mass society into docility and passivity.
 The introduction of the radio, a mass medium, no longer permits its listener any mechanism of reply, as was the case with the telephone.
 Instead, listeners are not subjects anymore but passive receptacles exposed "in authoritarian fashion to the same programs put out by different stations."

-By associating the Enlightenment and Totalitarianism with Marquis de Sade's works—especially Juliette, in excursus II—the text also contributes to the pathologization of sadomasochist desires, as discussed by historian of sexuality Alison Moore.
+By associating the Enlightenment and Totalitarianism with the Marquis de Sade's works—especially Juliette, in excursus II—the text also contributes to the pathologization of sadomasochist desires, as discussed by historian of sexuality Alison Moore.